xeitojs/xeito.dev/docs/guide/components/manual-updates.md

     }
 }
 ```
-The `forceUpdate()` method will trigger a re-render of the component no matter what and without waiting for any batched updates,
+The `forceUpdate()` method will trigger an update of the component's template no matter what and without waiting for any batched updates,
 this means that if you call it multiple times in a row, multiple updates will be performed, so use it with caution
 because it can have a negative impact on performance.